 DBA authority required.
 Users without DBA authority must be granted EXECUTE permission to run the stored procedure.

 action Specifies the control action to apply.
 A value of start starts monitoring for the specified mode immediately.
 A value of stop stops monitoring immediately.
-A value of reset clears all collected usage information.
 A value of status (the default) displays the current status without changing state.